uticus/llm_agents_system/docs/infra/cost_latency_optimization.md

 - **No distributed cache:** `CompletionCache` is in-process memory.
 Multiple worker processes or distributed nodes do not share a cache.
 A Redis-backed cache would be needed for multi-process deployments.

+- **`SQLiteDeduplicationStore` write amplification:** Each `add()` call issues a separate `INSERT OR IGNORE` + `COMMIT`.
+For a document with 100 chunks, this is 100 file-system syncs.
+On spinning disk this can be a throughput bottleneck. `add_batch()` (see Future improvements) is the mitigation.

+- **`SQLiteDeduplicationStore` unbounded growth:** The `hashes` table grows by one row per unique content hash and is never pruned.
+At one million hashes (32-byte strings + SQLite overhead ≈ ~100 bytes/row) the file is approximately 100 MB.
+Long-running ingestion jobs should schedule periodic `reset()` or use the planned TTL expiry feature.

 ---

 ## Future improvements